 Start with finding a suitable location.

-One of the most critical aspects of pGlamping Basics: Planning Your Glamping Trip is choosing the correct location.
+One of the most critical aspects of placing your glamping tent is choosing the correct location.
 While you won’t be able to get away from the sand, you can try to find a spot that meets a few critical criteria.

 You’ll want to find a level spot far enough away from the water to avoid high tide.
 You don’t want to be woken up in the middle of the night by a wave crashing into your tent!